trojanhorser/sphinx/source/buttons.rst

 edit
 ~~~~~~

-Edit button definiton is below:
+Edit button html code example and how it is rendered is shown below:

 .. code-block:: html